ThisTeam404/Mobile-App/README.md

 On the Firebase console, go to the Authentication tab to enable the Google Sign-In method. </br>
 The GoogleService-Info.plist file will contain a reversed client id, it is our client id that connects to the project and identifies itself to the authentication backend. </br>
 It allows Firebase Auth to work properly with Google Sign-In.
 It must be copied and pasted under Info -> URL types -> URL Schemes in your Xcode project. </br>

+Note: If your project is Indexing, give it time to finish since it may take at least a few minutes.
+Note: Xcode is often buggy.
+It would be a good idea to clean your build after setting up your project (on mac: Command + Shift + K)

 Step 8) Choose the run icon on the top left of Xcode.
 The app should successfully build and run inside your chosen simulated environment (We normally choose iPhone 11 Pro) </br>